nndas11/287/README.md

 - You can also load the CSV into a spreadsheet or use Python/pandas for analysis.

-Example: run multiple Selenium tests (single Chrome session) and then view the CSV
+You can run multiple Selenium tests (single Chrome session) and then view the CSV

 ```bash
 RUN_SELENIUM=1 USER_DATA_DIR=/tmp/selenium-profile-copy NOTEBOOKLM_ARTIFACTS=./artifacts .venv/bin/python -m pytest -q tests/notebook